At a Glance

 Required Knowledge, Skills, Qualifications, Experience

-- Hold a Home Office Personal Licence (PIL A/B) or have considerable experience of mouse in vivo work
+- Home Office Personal Licence (PIL A/B) OR substantial mouse in‑vivo experience.

 - Experience with flow cytometry and histology/microscopy.